 You may already be thinking ahead to potential university and career choices, so it is worth bearing in mind that geography is a broad-based subject that really fits well for your future progression.
 Geography gives you an opportunity to consider and gain an understanding of relevant issues that link to careers in the world of business, law, human rights, international relations, or welfare.
 You will also gain skills in critical thinking, problem solving, teamwork, independent work, and information management.

 A-Level Government and Politics

-A minimum of 5 subjects at GCSE grade 5/BTEC Level 2 Pass or higher including a minimum of a Grade 6 in any GCSE English or Humanities subject
+A minimum of 5 subjects at GCSE grade 5/BTEC Level 2 Pass or higher: Including